shrutisheoran/Neighbourhood-Map/README.md

 **_Screenshot Of `index.html`_**
 ![Screenshot](https://github.com/shrutisheoran/Neighbourhood-Map/blob/master/img/screenshot.png "index.html")

+> The map uses Foursquare API to find nearby locations(cafe, food, library, park, hosipital).
+---
-> The above map contains two icons on the right
+> The map contains two icons on the right
 1. **_Marker Icon_** (Toggle Button)
   * On clicking this icon one input box with search button and a dropdown with filter button appears in a window.
   * Input box takes in a address(city) example London etc.